jenkinsci/jenkins.rb/README.md

     INFO: JNLP slave agent listener started on TCP port 52262 Sep 19, 2011 12:02:01 PM hudson.WebAppMain$2 run
     INFO: Jenkins is fully up and running

+Of course, this plugin isn't actually doing anything because we haven't defined any extension points.
+Let's go ahead and create one of the most common extension points: a `Builder`

+    $ jpi generate builder logging
+    TODO: implement generators